manopanashe/jeanKitchen/README.md

 # Jean's Kitchen

-Front-End Webpages for a Local Quisine Restuarant Called Pokoteke Owned by Jean Mutero
+Front-End Webpages for a Local Quisine Restuarant Called Pokoteke Owned by Jean Mutero Desaigned by Panashe Mano